-In this section you will find a variety of self-help resources that can help you address some common issues with condominium living.
+In this section, you will find guided steps through self-help resources that can help you address some common issues with condominium living.

 Noise complaints are one of the most common condo issues.
 In many instances, living in a condominium will mean living close to your neighbours, and sounds from one unit can travel into another unit or into the common elements.